karmaharan/FlaskGoogleAuth/README.md

-Here’s a README.md file along with a short description for your GitHub repository:

----

 # Flask Google OAuth Authentication

 This Flask application integrates Google OAuth for user authentication.
 It allows users to log in with their Google accounts, access a protected dashboard, and manage sessions securely.
 The app uses `Authlib` and `dotenv` for OAuth and environment management.